jolars/qualpalr/README.md

   n = 4,
   cvd = c(deutan = 0.5)
 )
+#> The argument 'cvd_severity' is deprecated and will be
+#>       removed in a future version.
+Please use a named 'cvd' object instead.
 ```

 We can look at a distance matrix of the pairwise color differences from